RouleThomas/Akizu_Lab/001_EZH1_project/013__CutRun_PSC_native/labnote.md

 ```

---> H3K27me3 is enriched
+--> H3K27me3 is enriched for PSC.
+For NEU, very lowly...

---> H3K27me1 do not work, not enriched!
-New AB was testeed, that is a bad one, as previous one show enrichment (see `007__CutRun`)